“This post may contain affiliate links. Please read my disclosure for more info.

 The app will show where certain “hot spots” are, so you can maximize earnings if you focus on those areas.
 Another nice feature of Grub Hub is that you’ll always see the pickup and delivery locations before you agree to accept the delivery.

-Postmates is one of the more popular food delivery jobs because you can make money delivering not just meals, but things like alcohol and groceries.
+Postmates is one of the best paying food delivery apps because you can make money delivering not just meals, but things like alcohol and groceries.
 So even if you’re not available during traditional dinner hours, you can still earn money delivering other items.

 Postmates has a presence in all 50 U.S. states, and they’re in around 400 cities.